Client: Atlanta BeltLine, Inc.

 Status: Design completed in 2010

 TSW was retained to develop the Enota Park Master Plan as part of the Atlanta BeltLine Subarea 1 study.
-The Master Plan is a long-term vision for the park area resulting from community input and technical analysis.
+The Master Plan is a long-term vision for the park area that was developed as a result of community input and technical analysis.

-Two of the main features of the Master Plan is the Entry Plaza and Event Lawn, which is designed to function as one space during organized events.
-At 37,550 square feet, the Event Lawn will support community events with a covered stage at the lower end of the lawn suggesting a natural outdoor theater.
+One of the main features of the Enota Park Master Plan is the Entry Plaza and Event Lawn, which is designed to function as one space during organized events.
+The Event Lawn is 37,550 square feet in size and will support community events with a covered stage at the lower end of the lawn, creating a natural outdoor theater.
+The Entry Plaza is designed to be a welcoming space for visitors and will include seating areas, landscaping, and other amenities to encourage visitors to stay and enjoy the park.